-In October 2020, DSC launched an essay writing competition aimed at people aged 16-18 which received outstanding submissions, diversity of entrant and thought.
-Submissions from last year are available below.
+In October 2020, DSC launched an essay writing competition aimed at people aged 16-18 and since its launch we have received outstanding submissions, diversity of entrant and thought.

-This year's essay topic is climate change and social justice and the question is as follows:
+This year's essay topic was climate change and social justice and the question was as follows:

 ‘International law recognises that global warming will most affect those least responsible for it.
 Individually, nationally and globally how can global warming be effectively tackled in a way that recognises this injustice?’